yprivalov/gitlab-dev/README.md

 # gitlab-dev
-Deploy Gitlab-web and Gitlab-runner in one host
+Deploy Gitlab-web and Gitlab-runner in one host. **Only for testing and development**

 ## Installation